guicaulada/KustomBot/README.md

 A customizable bot for Twitch.

 This is just a simple project I made for a friend.
-Use https://twitchapps.com/tmi to get your authentication token.
+Use https://twitchapps.com/tmi or https://twitchtokengenerator.com to get your authentication token.

 This bot is very simple but you can program it to do anything you want!
 The example folder provides a simple example for you to get started but you can do much more!